acavet/geoguessr-hack-extension/README.md

-# Geoguessr Extension Hack
+# Geoguessr Chrome Extension

-This is a chrome extension hack for the game Geoguessr.
-It'll pinpoint the exact location for (almost) every map and open it in a google maps tab.
+This is a Chrome extension for the game Geoguessr, which can pinpoint the exact location shown in Google Maps.
+It can also submit the location for you, at your preferred distance from the correct location.
+Use to locate or submit difficult locations with censored signage and/or low image quality.

+Listed on Google Chrome app store with high ratings, install from: https://chrome.google.com/webstore/detail/geoguessr-hack-extension/fnnjfigkmafppmbjblkpdiloecmbachd